 A lot of people will put away their generator with fuel still inside it, and then wonder why the generator is struggling to generate power or why it is using so much fuel.
 Most generators are fairly easy to drain the fuel out, just make sure that the generator is not running and it had enough time to cool down.

-Don’t use old fuel
+Don’t use old fuel for the generator

 If you store the generator with old gas for a long time then the generator might not even start when you need it too.
 Generally speaking, fresh fuel works the best, especially if you are not using the generator too often.
 In addition to this never mix old fuel with fresh fuel, just drain all of the old fuel and replace it with fresh fuel if you want your generator to last as long as possible.